mtsmn/IoT/information_management/im_rules.md

 **Tip:** Metadata can be added or updated to a device instance after it has been created from the *Device Information* page of the dashboard.
 For information about using the dashboard, see [Getting started with Data Management by using the Web interface](../GA_information_management/im_ui_flow.html).

 - The logical interface with the identifier *5846ed076522050001db0e12*.

 The identifier is required so that the rules can be associated with the correct logical interface resource.
-A logical interface is also used to define the normalized view onto the device state, which is updated in response to inbound device events.
+A logical interface is used to define the normalized view onto the device state, which is updated in response to inbound device events.
 In our example, the logical interface defines the state property *temperature* in the following structure:
 ```
 {
 "temperature" : <current temperature value in Celsius>